 Find out how memories are made and what you can do to help your memory

 Knowing when a memory problem warrants a visit to the doctor can be tricky.
-This film may help you to decide whether it might be worth chatting to your doctor.
+This film may help you to decide whether it might be worth chatting with your doctor.

 It’s important to know when to see your doctor about memory concerns but it’s equally important to know that forgetting someone's name doesn’t necessarily mean that you are getting dementia.